 Traveling exhibitions are curated as a collaborative partnership with local artists, arts organizations, and institutions.
 Utah museums, colleges, university and community galleries, arts and cultural centers, libraries and schools all register for the exhibitions annually.
 By traveling these exhibits around the State and the use of the accompanying educational materials, the exhibits provide public access to quality visual art, nurture understanding of diverse art forms and cultures, promote creativity and encourage cultural activities in local communities.

 Download an information sheet on the Visual and Public Art programs.

 Design is the creative beginning of any human-initiated arrangement of materials.
 We strive to help the citizens of the state see, experience, use and value the art of design that surrounds us.
 Design Arts Utah sponsors and mounts an annual exhibition.
 The Design Arts Competition is dedicated to the promotion of excellence in the diverse fields of design in Utah.
 This exhibition features work submitted by Utah designers that have been selected by a juror prominent in the design field.
 Each year’s exhibition displays designs, prototypes, and produced samples by some of the best in Utah’s various design fields.

-Public art is most commonly associated with a sculpture or painting in areas accessible or visible to the public, but it goes well beyond those media.
+Public art is most commonly associated with a sculpture or painting in areas accessible or visible to the public, but it can and does go well beyond those media.
 Terrazzo floors, etched glass, ceiling panels, textiles, stair railings, risers, pavers, planters, landscape, fences and grates are just some of the possibilities for public art contributions to public spaces.
-The possibilities are as vast as the imaginations of the artists and architects who create them.
+The possibilities are as vast as the imaginations of artists and architects.

 Utah’s Percent-for-Art Act